 (g) Requirements for Claims of Specified Sources of Electricity, and for Eligible Renewable Energy Resources in the RPS Adjustment.

-Each reporting entity claiming specified facilities or units for imported or exported electricity must register its anticipated specified sources with ARB pursuant to subsection 95111(g)(1) by February 1 following each data year to obtain associated emission factors calculated by ARB for use in the emissions data report required to be submitted by June 1 of the same year.
-If an operator fails to register a specified source by the June 1 reporting deadline specified in section 95103(e), the operator must use the emission factor provided by ARB for a specified facility or unit in the emissions data report required to be submitted by June 1 of the same year.
+Each reporting entity claiming specified facilities or units for imported or exported electricity must register its anticipated specified sources with CARB pursuant to subsection 95111(g)(1) by February 1 following each data year to obtain associated emission factors calculated by CARB for use in the emissions data report required to be submitted by the reporting deadline specified in section 95103(e) of the same year.
+Specified source operators must use the emission factor provided by CARB for a specified facility or unit in the emissions data report.
 Each reporting entity claiming specified facilities or units for imported or exported electricity must also meet requirements pursuant to subsection 95111(g)(2)-(5) in the emissions data report.
-Each reporting entity claiming an RPS adjustment, as defined in section 95111(b)(5), pursuant to section 95852(b)(4) of the cap-and-trade regulation must include registration information for the eligible renewable energy resources pursuant to subsection 95111(g)(1) in the emissions data report.
+Each reporting entity claiming an RPS adjustment, as defined in section 95111(b)(5), pursuant to section 95852(b)(4) of the Cap-and-Invest Regulation must include registration information for the eligible renewable energy resources pursuant to subsection 95111(g)(1) in the emissions data report.
 Prior registration and subsection 95111(g)(2)-(5) do not apply to RPS adjustments.
-Registration information and the amount of electricity claimed in the RPS adjustment must be fully reconciled and corrections must be certified within 45 days following the emissions data report due date.
+Registration information and the amount of electricity claimed in the RPS adjustment must be fully reconciled within 30 days following the emissions data report due date.

 (1) Registration Information for Specified Sources and Eligible Renewable Energy Resources in the RPS Adjustment.
 The following information is required: